astronomer/astro-docs/enterprise/v0.23/03_install/01_aws/01_install-aws-standard.md

 openssl crl2pkcs7 -nocrl -certfile <your-certificate-filepath> | openssl pkcs7 -print_certs -noout
 ```

 This command will generate a report of all certificates included.
-You can verify that the order of these certificates is domain, intermediate (optional for some certificates), root certificate.
+You can verify that the order of these certificates is:

+1. Domain
+1. Intermediate (optional for some certificates)
+1. Root

 If you received a globally trusted certificate, simply run the following command and proceed to Step 5: